2. Symmetry-Reduced Energy Pre-screening (Scanning)

 • removes symmetry-equivalent configurations

-• predicts a single-point energy for each configuration using M3GNet
+• predicts a single-point energy for each configuration using the selected machine-learning backend

 • keeps the top-k lowest-energy candidates for downstream relaxation